 World’s Largest Lesson starts on the 18th September and is encouraging lessons to take place during a wider window leading up to the 20th November and World Children’s Day.

 This year, students are asked to consider the impact of their food choices on the Goals.
-New resources, including a new food and the Goals project will be released at the end of July.
+Find the new resources.

 Take action now: